 This is an important requirement, aimed at enhancing the degree of confidence of intended users of the financial statements.
-Globally, the audit profession is typically governed by a regulatory body for auditors, such as the Independent Regulatory Board for Auditors ("IRBA"), whose primary role is to protect the financial interests of the investor public through effective regulation of assurance activities conducted by registered assurance providers in accordance with International Auditing Standards and applicable legislation.
+In South Africa the regulatory body for auditors is the Independent Regulatory Board for Auditors ("IRBA"), whose primary role is to protect the financial interests of the investor public through effective regulation of assurance activities conducted by registered assurance providers in accordance with International Auditing Standards and applicable legislation.
 The regulatory body's mandate includes competence requirements to qualify as an auditor, the auditing framework to be used by auditors, inspection of auditors' work to ensure compliance with the relevant auditing frameworks and discipline of auditors who are not compliant with laws and regulations.

-Registered auditors in South Africa are subject to the provisions of the Auditing Profession Act No. 26 of 2005 ("APA") and the IRBA Code of Professional Conduct for Registered Auditors ("IRBA Code"), which is similar to the International Federation of Accountants' Code of Ethics for Professional Accountants.
+Registered auditors in South Africa are subject to the provisions of the Auditing Profession Act No. 26 of 2005 ("APA") and the IRBA Code of Professional Conduct for Registered Auditors ("IRBA Code").
 If IRBA receives a formal complaint against a registered auditor or becomes aware that a registered auditor may have acted in contravention of the provisions of the APA or IRBA Code, then IRBA may institute disciplinary proceedings against that registered auditor.